 Children report that they are happier - measured through pupil voice.
 Progress of children in their learning will be measured through teacher assessments, termly standardised tests and statutory assessment.
 School tracking will compare the progress of Pupil Premium groups and other children.
-High- quality, tailored interventions in place to ensure to support specific needs.
+High- quality, tailored interventions in place to ensure support for specific needs.
 Interventions are tailored to meet specific needs.
-Successful delivery of tailored interventions results in more pupil premium children making at least expected progress.
+Tracking pupil progress effectively and using the information to inform planning and intervention (handwriting, maths and literacy) Delivery of effective interventions to focus on specific gaps in learning through pre-teaching and corrective teaching Handwriting intervention to close writing gaps in KS1.
+Training provided to support the intervention programs Successful delivery of tailored interventions results in more pupil premium children making at least ex- pected progress.
 Progress in reading, writing and mathematics Achieve above national average progress scores at KS2 (0)